StevensND/ghidra-port-mods-guide/Ghidra/SetupGhidra.md

 **Remember to Enable (Switch) IPC Analyzer too**.
 Let Ghidra analyze the file (as I said before this may take a little or a lot of time depending on the game and the update) so do something else in the meantime and be patient.

+Also **Disable Non-Returning Functions - Discovered** option: This takes a lot of time for no benefits in game reverse engineering.

+> [!TIP]
+You can save this profile by clicking on Save.
+Give the profile a name and that's all.
+After that, you can select the profile by *clicking on the arrow next to the Delete Button*.

+Look at the screenshot if you have doubts.

+> [!WARNING]
-You will know that it's over when you see undefined (1) at the bottom right and no more analysis is being done. **PLEASE ANALYZE ALL THE MAIN FILES REQUIRED before proceeding**.
+You will know that it's over when you see undefined (1) at the bottom right and no more analysis is being done.

+**PLEASE ANALYZE ALL THE MAIN FILES REQUIRED before proceeding**.
 For the next steps I assume you have already done this.

 ![imagen](https://i.imgur.com/WtpFX1M.png)